William B. Gould: Naval service

 In October 1863, after he was recovered, Gould was transferred to the USS Niagara.
 The ship was in port in Gloucester, Massachusetts, waiting for a full complement of men.
 On December 10, it unexpectedly left port and raced up the eastern seaboard to Nova Scotia chasing after the Chesapeake.
 The Chesapeake had been captured off the coast of Cape Cod by Confederate sympathizers from the Maritime Provinces.

-From June 1, 1864 until well into 1865, Gould and the Niagara sailed to and around Europe, searching for Confederate ships.
+From June 1, 1864, until well into 1865, Gould and the Niagara sailed to and around Europe, searching for Confederate ships.
 The Niagara was involved in two major confrontations while in Europe, including the taking of the CSS Georgia.
 It stalked the CSS Stonewall along the coasts of Spain and Portugal, but declined to fight the armored ship and let it get away.
 It was also on the hunt for the CSS Alabama, the CSS Florida, the CSS Shenandoah, and the Laurel, but they did not find them.

 While off the coast of Cadiz, Spain, those on board the Niagara learned of the surrender of the Confederate Army.
 "I heard the Glad Tidings that the Stars and Stripes had been planted over the Capital of the D--nd Confederacy by the invincible Grant," Gould committed to his diary.
 Not knowing that it signaled the end of the war, the Niagara set sail again, this time searching for Confederate ships in Queenstown, Ireland.
 The Irish came out in great numbers to see the American warship.
 Leaving Ireland, the Niagara sailed to Charlestown, Massachusetts, where Gould received an honorable discharge after three years of service in the United States Navy.

-During his first leave from the ship in the spring of 1863, Gould visited Mary Moore Jones, his maternal aunt, in Boston and then his eventual wife, Cornelia Reed, on Nantucket.
+During his first leave from the ship in the spring of 1863, Gould visited Mary Moore Jones, his maternal aunt, in Boston and then his eventual wife, Cornelia Read, on Nantucket.
 There were a number of other women that he visited in New York during leaves as well.
 Gould had an active social life during leaves, attending concerts, lectures, and public meetings.
 During his time in New York he also met William McLaurin, a future North Carolina state representative.